aytheotaku/discord-bot/README.md

-# discord-bot
+# DISCORD BOT :robot:
- a discord bot
+ This is a discord bot built with some googling and discord.js